 The actual Chapter 1 begins with my resignation from the position of CEO with 0% vested share in a start-up I co-founded four months ago with the scientist from Italy and a UK postdoc, after the previous start-up co-founded by the two (wherein I was employed as the lead architect and iOS developer) ran out of funding and died.
 Upon discovering that the scientist from Italy was unfit to be a start-up co-founder, I decided to dismiss him and repurchase (or basically reclaim) his share.
 I couldn’t reach a consensus with the UK postdoc however.
 The postdoc agreed it was a logical thing to do but simply did not want to let the scientist from Italy (whom he had known for more than 10 years) to walk away empty-handed.
 At this point I would like to dismiss the postdoc as well, especially considering that he was taking a part-time position and wasn’t really that much of a help.
 I deeply regretted the wishful thinking that led me into doing a start-up with these two guys in their forties who

-- have superficial ideas of how start-ups work
+- have superficial ideas about how start-ups work

-- are highly inefficient as co-founders of an ambitious tech start-up
+- are highly inefficient as co-founders of an ambitious deep tech start-up

 And thus the resignation.
 Many lessons were learnt though, for which I’m very thankful to them.